OuailT/Ouail/README.md

 # Hello there! 👋🏽
 ## I'm Tayarth Ouail 😸

 I'm a full-stack blockchain developer and smart contract auditor based in Sweden.
-My passion lies in developing decentralized applications and creating secure, efficient, and scalable smart contracts for various use cases.
-With expertise in Ethereum and other blockchain technologies, I'm committed to building innovative solutions that drive the adoption of decentralized systems.

 - 🔭 I’m currently working on Metaverse project
 - 🌱 I’m currently learning about Blockchain hacks